Akabar – Sahara Treks, specialised tour operator for trekking tours

 Hafid Benyachou and the nomads team

-Hafid Benyachou, owner of Akabar – Sahara Treks and state-certified trekking guide from Zagora, is responsible for organising and accompanying treks, homestays and round trips.
+Hafid Benyachou, owner of Akabar – Sahara Treks and state-certified trekking guide and “Natural landscape tour guide” (License 1458 Ministry of Tourism, Handicrafts and Social and Solidarity Economy) from Zagora, is responsible for organising and accompanying treks, homestays and round trips.
 He comes from a nomadic family of the Berber tribe of Ait Atta, studied teaching in Agadir after graduating from high school and taught children and young people at the nomadic school of Tafraout/Jebel Bani for several years.
 He is the nomads’ counsellor and actively supports them in asserting their interests outside the desert.
 Together with the inhabitants of Tafraout, he founded the “Association Akabar for Sustainable Development and Culture”.
 He is also the contact person and translator for the Italian organisation Il Mondo Incantato (founder and sponsor of the nomad school)and for the “Engineers without Borders” (More details under ‘Nomad aid’.).
 On 01 August 2014, the registration of his trekking company Akabar – Sahara Treks took place.

 Some of our trekking companions: